 Tip: If you don't spot any from the platform, walk around to the trail on the right, which leads under the bridge and continues on a short loop alongside Peterson Creek.
 You'll often see them hiding here.

 The Daintree is by far the most well-known rainforest region in Far North Queensland.
 But, what if I told you that there is a National Park even more breathtaking and with many more waterfalls and hiking trails?

 After spending a very long time photographing and documenting outdoor adventures in the Tropical North, The Wooroonooran National Park has earned its spot as my personal favourite!
 It's even home to Queensland's highest mountain; Mount Bartle Frere.

-    Visitors can access this park from Innisfail or from the Atherton Tablelands.
 For those looking for things to do around the Tablelands, check out these awesome hikes and waterfalls in this park: